yh1198015532/inet/tutorials/fingerprint/doc/renaming_submodule.rst

 .. maybe renaming a host or something? that is not a src/inet ned change

 TODO renaming breaks the tplx fingerprints

+TODO pitfalls

+- renaming submodules can lead to error when modules cross reference each other/look for other modules by name
+- it can lead to fail because there might be no check on some submodule name and if it is found
+- but these are indicated...the tlx fingerprints dont pass